-For transactions executed through a regulated market, sample monitoring will be undertaken against a relevant benchmark (e.g. for listed equities, use of VWAP - the average price of weighted trading volumes over a set period or execution benchmarks which show how the execution price compares to our peers trading a similar number of shares in the same stock).
+For transactions executed through a regulated market, sample monitoring will be undertaken against a relevant benchmark e.g. for listed equities, use of VWAP - the average price of weighted trading volumes over a set period, the executed price verses the arrival price or execution benchmarks which show how the execution price compares to our peers trading a similar number of shares in the same stock(TCA).
 Procedures are in place to identify and escalate any exceptions identified which are outside pre-defined tolerances.
 Dealer markets